YounesDjelloul/snappymob-task/README.md

 ## Running Tests

 In this project, I made sure everything is well tested and functioning as expected using TDD.
-You can run the tests by
+You can run the tests using the following command:
-running:

 ```bash
 npm run test